wiggly/wordle/README.md

 Production level code.
 Formatting and linting are ignored.

-Source code is organised for ease of browsing not necessarily what would be approriate for a larger project.
+Source code is organised for ease of browsing not necessarily what would be appropriate for a larger project.

 # Preempted Questions